 HEINRICH ROSS

 Heinrich Ross was born on August 10, 1870 in Rokytno, Austria-Hungary (now a part of the Czech-Republic).
-Sometime around 1905-07, he began work at the Rotophot postcard publishing company in Berlin, Germany.
+Around 1905-07, he began work at the Rotophot postcard publishing company in Berlin, Germany as the head of distribution.
 He started the postcard company that bore his name, Ross Verlag, in 1919.

 The following article was published in German Film Magazine FilmWoche (Film Weekly) #33 1930